Oscar Gonzalez Player Props: Guardians vs. White Sox

 - The 9.7 strikeouts per nine innings put together by the White Sox pitching staff ranks first in MLB.

-- The White Sox have a 4.68 team ERA that ranks 24th among all league pitching staffs.
+- The White Sox have the 24th-ranked team ERA among all MLB pitching staffs (4.63).

-- The White Sox surrender the third-most home runs in baseball (145 total, 1.4 per game).
+- White Sox pitchers combine to allow the third-most home runs in baseball (145 total, 1.4 per game).

-- The White Sox are sending Toussaint (0-3) to the mound for his fifth start of the season.
-He is 0-3 with a 4.06 ERA and 25 strikeouts through 31 2/3 innings pitched.

-- His most recent appearance came in relief on Thursday when the right-hander tossed one scoreless inning against the Chicago Cubs without giving up a hit.

 © 2023 Data Skrive.
 All rights reserved.